Award of Excellence at the 2020 Canadian Consulting Engineering Awards

 - Meet demand and continue protecting Lake Ontario's water by increasing the Mid Halton Wastewater Treatment Plant's capacity from 75 million liters per day (mld) to 125 mld.

-- Upgrade the plant’s headworks and install a new outfall pipeline, giving utmost consideration to crossing the environmentally sensitive 14 Mile Creek when planning the most direct route.
+- Upgrade the plant’s headworks and install a new outfall tunnel, giving utmost consideration to crossing the environmentally sensitive 14 Mile Creek when planning the most direct route.

 - Protect the creek habitat for two owl species and Redside Dace fish, a government-designated endangered species requiring pools and slow-flowing streams with overhanging grasses and shrubs.